badstreff/Apple-ID-Verifier/README.md

     'python3.4 idverification.py file.csv'

 File is expected to be a csv file of the format:
-'appleid,password'
+'appleid,email_password,appleID_password'

-Note that there can be as many columns as you want , but the irst 2 must be the username/password
+Note that there can be as many columns as you want , but the first 2 must be the username/password

+If you get an error log saying that the email has expired, the script will automatically contact apple to request a fresh verification link, simply run the script again after a few minutes to give apple time to resend the email.

+This has been tested with gmail only.
+If you have issues or need assistance feel free to submit at issue on my github @ https://github.com/BadStreff/